DIABETES & HEART DISEASE: MANAGING YOUR RISKS

 Proper management of diabetes is a sound way to prevent heart attacks.

-Some Studies have revealed a surprising fact regarding heart disease and diabetes: A middle-aged, type 2 diabetic's risk of having a first heart attack is about equal to that of a similarly ages non-diabetic, but diabetics have a much higher risk of having a second heart attack.
+Some Studies have revealed a surprising fact regarding heart disease and diabetes: A diabetic's risk of having a cardiac event is about equal to that of non-diabetic people who have already had a heart attack.

 What Diabetics Can Do to Lower Their Risk